top of page

 The Wizards' War

-Ginlafar, the king of Ashin, was in the twilight of his life.
-In the early days of his reign, following the passing of his father, Galafad, he faced numerous small wars, including conflicts with Anuiönder over land disputes and a confrontation with Hoxlu after Queen Jada rejected a proposal for union.
-However, after the negotiations with Hurmond, the king of Dorhan, and the other kingdoms, peace reigned among them all.
-Despite enjoying a reign of peace and tranquility, life had been bitter and harsh for Ginlafar.
-He had only one wife in his late second age, but sadly, she died giving birth to their eldest son.
-Unfortunately, their child, named Gilad, passed away at the age of two due to a severe illness.
-From an early age, Ginlafar believed he could be and have much more than his father.
-However, his ambition would never come to fruition as he was the second son.
-Strangely, his brother died during a hunting expedition, making him the heir to Galafad.
-With no direct successors to the throne of Ashin, Ginlafar appointed his nephew Nordur as his future replacement.
-In the last year of the Age of the Wizards, the king of Ashin will have the opportunity to lay his hands on a great power that could potentially change the course of his history in Ernt-nador.
+Ginlafar, the King of Ashin, was nearing the end of his life.
+In the early days of his reign, after the passing of his father, Galafad, he had a fiery rule marked by many minor wars, one against Anuiönder over territorial disputes, and another much later against Hoxlu, after his marriage proposal to Queen Jada was rejected.
+Following these conflicts, and through the negotiations led by Hurmond, the King of Dorhan, peace reigned among all the kingdoms.
+Although Ginlafar's reign was peaceful and tranquil, life proved to be somewhat harsh and bitter for him.
+He had only one wife, late in his second age, but unfortunately, she died while giving birth to his firstborn.
+Tragically, the child, named Gilad, died at the age of two after a severe fever.
+From a young age, Ginlafar believed he could be and achieve much more than his father.
+But his ambitions would never be fulfilled, as he was the second son.
+Strangely, his older brother died during a hunt, making him the heir to Galafad.
+With no other direct heirs to the throne of Ashin, Ginlafar named his nephew Nordur as his successor.
+And in the final year of the Time of the Wizards, the King of Ashin will have the chance to grasp a great power that may change the course of his history in Ernt-nador.

 The Wizards' War